 As you can see, A* parsing is better than CYK-beam search in all field.
 With high speed, significantly number of parsed sentence and an acceptable accuracy, the A* parser is really a good parser.

 These test based on the A* algorithm without the support of hierarchical tree algorithm.
 Due to rush time, we haven’t finished it yet, but to proposed its ideal.
 This stuff show that if the A* hierarchical tree is completed, it will bring us a much better result than originally A* algorithm.
-The time could be decreased down to a few minutes with the same testing set above.
+The time could be decreased down to a few minutes with the same testing set.

 5. CONCLUSIONS